• Skip to primary navigation

 Ingredients for making pretzel buns.

-• Baking soda - for adding to the boiling water
+• Baking soda - for adding to the boiling water.
+The baking soda helps create the pretzel like exterior of the rolls.

-• Coarse salt - sprinkling on the rolls
+• Coarse salt - for sprinkling on the rolls to make them very pretzel like

 Step by step directions